-NGĀ TANGATA THE TENANTS Ivan Tepu and Lisa-Marie Peerdemen are two the 80 residents of HemeGround.
-After years of precarious Iving, they have a home that offers them security and prospects for the future and each is engaged, in their own way, with the community developing within the building.
-Mark Smith photographed them on a period of weeks, and is July they sat down with writer Simon Wilson for a long chat.
+NGĀ TANGATA THE TENANTS Ivan Tepu and Lisa-Marie Peerdemen are to of the 80 residents of Hemes Cround After years of precarious Iving, they have a home that offers them security and prospects for future and each is engaged, in their own wa with the community developing within the building.
+Mark Smith photographed them or a period of weeks, and in July Ley sat down with writer Simon Wilson for a long chat.
+Their stories are told in the followine masses.